Junior Eurovision Song Contest 2008: Participants

 On the other hand, Israel and Bosnia and Herzegovina announced their intention to participate, but decided both to withdraw before the contest.
-Welsh language broadcaster S4C considered the possibility of participation, but in the end it was decided they would not to participate in the competition, because their debut was rejected because Wales isn't a sovereign state.
+Welsh language broadcaster S4C considered the possibility of participation, but in the end it was decided they would not to participate in the competition, because their debut was rejected because Wales is not a sovereign state.
 Only the BBC has the exclusive right to represent the United Kingdom.
 Wales later debuted in the contest.

 Azerbaijan announced its intention to take part also, but withdrew from the contest in early October.
 According to İctimai Televiziya və Radio Yayımları Şirkəti, the network was unable to select and prepare children for such a high scale event without proper help from other governmental structures and bodies.
 The broadcaster also confirmed payment of a fine to the EBU due to its late withdrawal.
-Poland had also considered participation but decided that it would not take part this year.
+Poland had also considered participation but in the end, decided not to participate, and would only return in 2016.
 The 2008 contest was the first Junior Eurovision Song Contest to have no debuting countries.

 Prior to the event, a compilation album featuring all the songs from the 2008 contest, along with karaoke versions, was put together by the European Broadcasting Union and released by Universal Music Group on 10 October 2008.